minhnguyen1604/Hanoi-Housing-Project/README.md

 # portfolio_project
-These performances are the tangible proof of my abilities.
+These performances are tangible proof of my abilities.